camarman/linux-command-line/fedora_installation_guide/fedora_installation_extra.md

 See: <https://docs.fedoraproject.org/en-US/gaming/proton/>

     sudo dnf install steam
 In order to enable Steam Proton follow these steps

     Steam -> Settings -> Steam Play and toggle the option `Enable Steam Play for Supported Titles.

 ## Cisco Anyconnect

->Cisco VPN adress: vpn.itu.edu.tr

-Run
+Follow the usual steps from the ITU page.
+Later on, run the program via

     sudo /opt/cisco/anyconnect/bin/vpnui

-If you encounter with an error like this
+If you encounter with this error

     /opt/cisco/anyconnect/bin/vpnui: error while loading shared libraries: libgtk-x11-2.0.so.0: cannot open shared object file: No such file or directory run

-    sudo dnf install libgtk-x11-2.0.so.0

-and it should install `gtk2`.
+    sudo dnf install libgtk-x11-2.0.so.0 and it should install `gtk2`.
+After this, you can run VPN without any problem.